Clements High School: Brian Yuen

 On October 15, 2016, Brian Yuen, a 17-year-old member of the school's aquatics team, experienced a major medical emergency while competing at the Don Cook Natatorium.
-Staff preformed CPR until paramedics arrived.
+Staff performed CPR until paramedics arrived.
 He died shortly after being transported to the hospital.
 A vigil for him was attended by hundreds of family members, friends, and local community members.
 A GoFundMe established by his brother Charles raised $30,000 in funeral and medical expenses.
 A moment of silence was held at a football game between Ridge Point and Dulles High Schools that day, with cheerleaders and attendees wearing blue, Yuen's favorite color.